dev-academy-programme/computer-setup/macos-linux-setup.md

 # MacOS and Linux Computer Setup for EDA

 1. Start the terminal and make `zsh` the default shell
-    - Run `which zsh` in your terminal
+    - Run `zsh --version` in your terminal to determine if you already have `zsh` installed
-      - An output to the tune of `zsh not found` means you'll need to install `zsh` by following the OS specific instructions below.
-      - But if you get `/bin/zsh`...
+      - If you do:
         - Run `chsh -s $(which zsh)`
         - Restart the terminal (or log out and back into your computer)
         - Move on to step 2
+      - If not, you'll need to install it by following the OS specific instructions below:
         - Linux
           - `sudo apt-get install zsh`
           - `chsh -s $(which zsh)`
           - Restart the terminal (or log out and log back in to your computer)
         - MacOS
           - Install [Homebrew](https://brew.sh/) with `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
           - Verify it is setup correctly with `brew doctor`
           - You will be requested to install the Command Line Developer Tools from Apple.
 Confirm by clicking Install.
 After the installation finished, continue installing Homebrew by hitting Return again.
           - Install zsh with `brew install zsh`
           - Make it the default shell: `sudo sh -c "echo $(which zsh) >> /etc/shells" && chsh -s $(which zsh)`
           - Restart the terminal (or log out and log back in to your computer)
 1. Open a terminal and if you are prompted to make a choice, choose `q`.
 1. Install oh-my-zsh from inside the terminal
     - `sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`